b12-archive/lightning-talk/Readme.md

 First, we’ll create an `index.html` file in your current directory.
 We do this so that you can deploy your presentation easily.

 Second, we’ll spawn a static HTTP server at `PORT` (8080 by default).
+You can opt out of the server by passing `--no-serve`.

 Open the site in a modern browser (`google-chrome --app` often does a good job) and talk!